 However, most of these centres were destroyed by the Afghan warlord by the name of Mahmud Ghazni.
 Much later, it was Aurangzeb, in the 16th century, who levelled down many of the famous temples including the Kesava Deo Temple and had a mosque built there in its place.

-Mathura continues to draw a flood of pilgrims all year round and especially during festivals such as Holi and Janmashtmi (Lord Krishna’s birthday), which falls in August/September.
+Mathura continues to draw a flood of pilgrims all year round and especially during festivals, such as Holi and Janmashtmi (Lord Krishna’s birthday), which falls in August/September.

-Another case point is Vishram Ghat, where He is believed to have rested for sometime before going on to slay his, mama, or maternal uncle, the tyrant Kansa.
-The Dwarkadheesh Tiemple is the main temple which is decorated on a grandiose scale during Hindu festivals such as Holi and Janmashtmi.
+Another case point is Vishram Ghat, where he is believed to have rested for some time before going on to slay his, mama, or maternal uncle, the tyrant Kansa.
+The Dwarkadheesh Temple is the main temple which is decorated on a grandiose scale during Hindu festivals, such as Holi and Janmashtami.
 Gita Mandir, on the outskirts of the town, showcases temple carvings and paintings.
-The Muslim population finds representation in the Jama Masjid which was built in 1661AD.
+The Muslim population finds representation in the Jama Masjid which was built in 1661 AD.

-The Government Museum, located at Dampier Park, boasts one of the finest collections of items of historical and archaeological interest including rare findings from the Gupta and Kushan period (400 BC to 1200AD).
+The Government Museum, located at Dampier Park, boasts of one of the finest collections of items of historical and archaeological interest including rare findings from the Gupta and Kushan period (400 BC to 1200 AD).

-Besides the above, other attractions worth a mention include Kans Qila, Potara Kund, and the Ghats of Mathura.
+Besides the above, other attractions worth a mention include Kans Qila, Potara Kund and the Ghats of Mathura.
 A visit to Mathura can be combined with a trip to the neighbouring pilgrimage town of Vrindavan.

-Matura is well connected by road, rail and air.
+Mathura is well connected by road, rail and air.

-As with the rest of north India the ideal time to visit Mathura is from November to March when the weather is extremely pleasant.
+As with the rest of North India, the ideal time to visit Mathura is from November to March when the weather is extremely pleasant.